yatingupta2112/python_Travis_CI_test/README.md

 3. In the git repo added .travis.yml
 4. Added the test for unit testing

-Optional: Integrating with codecov.io add the below in the respective sections
+5. Optional: Integrating with codecov.io add the below in the respective sections login in codecov with git and you will be able to see the dashboard
 install:
 - pip install codecov
 script: